-- One out of 3 nursing homes were cited for violations of federal statutes that caused harm or had the potential to cause harm to a nursing home resident.
+- One out of 3 nursing homes were cited for breaking federal laws that either caused harm or had the potential to cause harm to a nursing home resident.
 One out of 10 had violations that caused residents harm, serious injury, or placed them in immediate jeopardy of death.

 - Over 50% of nursing home staff admitted to physically abusing, harming, or neglecting a resident in the last 12 months.

 - In a survey of certified nursing assistants (CNA’s), 17% admitted they had pushed, shoved, or grabbed a resident.
-Another 51% reported they had yelled at a resident, and 23% reported that they had cursed or swore at a resident.
+Another 51% reported they had yelled at a resident, and 23% said that they had swore or cursed at a resident.

 Flawed Rating System Fails Nursing Home Residents

-Families hoping to protect their aging loved ones often turn to the Medicare star system to find the “best rated” nursing homes in Columbia, Lexington, and other areas within the state.
-The nationwide system which ranks 15,000 nursing homes across the country is widely used by unwitting consumers who have no other guidance when choosing a facility for a loved one.
+South Carolina families hoping to protect their aging loved ones often turn to the Medicare star system to find the “best rated” nursing homes in Columbia, Lexington, Orangeburg, and other areas within the state.
+This nationwide system ranks 15,000 nursing homes across the country and is widely used by family members for guidance when attempting to choose the right facility for a loved one.

 Nursing Home Abuse Takes Many Forms

-SC nursing home abuse lawyers Michael Jeffcoat says that abuse inside the closed confines of a nursing home comes in many forms, some obvious such as physical abuse and some not so overt such as emotional or financial abuse.
+SC nursing home abuse lawyer Michael Jeffcoat says that abuse inside the closed confines of a nursing home comes in many forms, some obvious such as physical abuse, and some not so obvious such as emotional or financial abuse.

-- Physical abuse including excessive restraints, punching, kicking, slapping, or improper dispensing of medications
+- Physical abuse such as a lack of food or water, improper care, excessive restraints, punching, kicking, slapping, or improper dispensing of patient medications.

-- Emotional abuse such as shouting, cursing, threatening, frightening or in some way, withholding comfort and care when requested or needed by the resident
+- Emotional abuse such as shouting, cursing, threatening, frightening, or in some way, withholding comfort and care when requested or needed by the elderly resident.

-- Sexual abuse may include overt physical abuse including, at its worst, sexual assault or sexual humiliation.
+- Sexual abuse may include overt abuse including, at its worst, sexual assault or sexual humiliation.

 Get Your Free Case Consultation

-Speak To an Experienced Nursing Home Neglect Attorney in Columbia, SC
+Speak to an Experienced Nursing Home Neglect Lawyer in Columbia, SC

-If you have a loved one that you feel is a victim of any type of neglect or abuse at the hands of a nursing home or assisted living caretaker, you need to take immediate action.
-Your first step is the chief administrator of the nursing facility, but be prepared that you may not receive full cooperation if the caretaker’s suspected abuse will reflect poorly on the facility.
+If you have a loved one that you feel is a victim of any type of neglect or abuse at the hands of a South Carolina nursing home or assisted living caretaker, you should take immediate action.
+A good first step is to contact the chief administrator of the individual nursing facility, but be prepared that you may not receive full cooperation if the caretaker’s suspected abuse will reflect poorly on the facility.

-If that’s the case, you’re within your rights to call law enforcement to report your suspicions.
-And most of all, immediately call an experienced attorney to help you understand your legal options including the right to file suit against the caretaker and the facility for just compensation.
-Advocating on behalf of the elderly for two decades, the experienced nursing home abuse lawyers at The Jeffcoat Firm are on your side.
-Please contact our Lexington, South Carolina office to schedule a free and confidential case evaluation.
+Advocating on behalf of the elderly for over two decades, the experienced nursing home abuse lawyers at The Jeffcoat Firm are on your side and ready to work for your loved one.
+Please contact our South Carolina law office to schedule a free and confidential case evaluation.